The American West is one of the most beautiful places I’ve ever seen, and within it lies one of the world’s greatest wonders: the Grand Canyon.

 Arriving at the canyon, my first thought was, “Holy $%%^!
 Look at this!”
 I’ve seen the pictures and heard the stories, but nothing could have prepared me for just how huge it was.
 In front of me, stretching far and wide, were red and orange peaks and valleys, jutting and falling into the ground.
-I took in the view, trapped by its magnificence, before I broke free and began to hike down.
+I took in the view, trapped by its magnificence before I broke free and began to hike down.

 And I’m really glad I did.
 Hiking down, you see all the desert animals, the intricacies of the ridges, the mountains, the streams, and the cliffs that aren’t noticeable from above.
 You see the color changes in the rocks up close, touching them, and enjoy the peacefulness of this place away from the crowds.
 I immediately knew this was somewhere I wanted to see again, and I regretted only spending one night.

-If you ever visit the Grand Canyon, hike down—even if just for a few hours.
+If you ever visit the Grand Canyon, hike down, even if just for a few hours.
 You’ll get to experience the canyon in detail, and it gives you way more perspective than just looking out over the rim and going “ooohh” and “ahhh.”

 You’ll see the Colorado River up close as it cuts its way through the canyon, flowing fast and furiously as it sketches one of nature’s greatest paintings.
 The river itself is cold and rapid.
 Don’t get caught in the current!

 After six hours of hiking, we made it out.
 Hiking the Grand Canyon was one of my major life goals, and I’d done it.
 Once over the top, all the pain, fatigue, and heat disappeared, giving way to sheer joy.
 I had mastered the canyon.
 I had done what few do.
-I was satisfied.
 I felt like Rocky after he climbed those stairs.

 I celebrated by watching the sunset over the canyon.
 There were tons of people taking pictures, but I mostly just sat back and enjoyed the light show reflecting off the canyon walls.
-A relaxing end to a wonderful two days.